 AcuPoint Integrative Testing (AIT) and Nutrition is a clinical practice devoted to creating a new paradigm of health for practitioners and patients.
 For over 35 years, we’ve specialized in accurately identifying and addressing the causes of chronic and perplexing immune dysfunction, helping to bring patients back to vitality and realize full, healthy lives.

-Our methodology is a significant, multi-generational effort that has evolved through decades of research, testing, and validating a new model for successfully assessing and treating illness.
+Our methodology is a significant, multi-generational effort that has evolved through decades of research, testing, and validating a new model for successfully assessing and addressing illness.
 It is comprised of a deep understanding of the biochemical process and the application of a precise form of kinesiology, clinical nutrition, homeopathic formulations, electro-acupuncture theory, and other disciplines.

-Through the integration of seemingly disparate knowledge across dozens of fields, we are often ahead of health trends—and able to spearhead successful, accurate treatment and preventative care in previously unresolved cases.
+Through the integration of seemingly disparate knowledge across dozens of fields, we are often ahead of health trends—and able to spearhead successful, accurate resolution and follow-up preventative care in previously unresolved cases.
 We pair broad, patient-directed research with granular intercellular and molecular testing, allowing us to achieve unprecedented results through non-invasive means.

 At AcuPoint, we are committed to maintaining an individualized, supportive, and connected relationship with both our students and our patients.

 Our Partnership Story: A Personal Note from Stacy